SmartUpscale

 Observe dynamic page changes (enabled by default)

-Allows to automatically process new images added to current page dynamically after the page has been initially loaded.
+Allows to automatically process new images added to the page dynamically after its initial load.

 Disable blur for all elements (disabled by default)